Hurricane Helene threatens 'unsurvivable' storm surge and vast inland damage, forecasters say

-TALLAHASSEE, Fla. — (AP) — Fast-moving Hurricane Helene was advancing Thursday across the Gulf of Mexico toward Florida, threatening an “unsurvivable” storm surge in northwestern parts of the state as well as damaging winds, rains and flash floods hundreds of miles inland across much of the southeastern U.S., forecasters said.
+TALLAHASSEE, Fla. — (AP) — Fast-moving Hurricane Helene was advancing Thursday across the Gulf of Mexico toward Florida, threatening an “unsurvivable” storm surge in northwestern parts of the state as well as damaging winds, rains and flash floods hundreds of miles inland across much of the southeastern U.S., the National Weather Service in Tallahassee said.

 Helene is expected to be a major hurricane — meaning a Category 3 or higher — when it makes landfall on Florida's northwestern coast Thursday evening.
 As of early Thursday, hurricane warnings and flash flood warnings extended far beyond the coast up into south-central Georgia.
 The governors of Florida, Georgia, and the Carolinas have all declared emergencies in their states.

-The National Weather Service in Tallahassee forecast storm surges of up to 20 feet (6 meters) and warned they could be particularly “catastrophic and life-threatening” in Florida's Apalachee Bay.
+The weather service forecast storm surges of up to 20 feet (6 meters) and warned they could be particularly “catastrophic and life-threatening” in Florida's Apalachee Bay.
 It added that high winds and heavy rains also posed risks.

 “This forecast, if realized, is a nightmare surge scenario for Apalachee Bay,” the office said.
 “Please, please, please take any evacuation orders seriously!”